vigneshsaravanakumar404/PennApps/README.md

 # brokeMeNot

 ## Winner at PennApps
 Won the best hack using Taipy's Python web development framework at the University of Pennsylvania's Penn Apps.
-A colligate level, invite-only hackathon with a sub 30% acceptance. rate.
+A colligate level, invite-only hackathon with a sub 30% acceptance rate.
+Over 350 students from all over the world competed at PennApps XXIV.

 ![Logo](https://d112y698adiu2z.cloudfront.net/photos/production/software_photos/002/581/627/datas/gallery.jpg)